avishek-sen-gupta/cobol-rekt/README.md

 ![Demo App Early](/documentation/demo-app-early.png)

+Instructions for setting up the demo app is provided later, and is evolving.

 ## Philosophy

 Cobol-REKT is more of a **library of useful things** intended to be embedded in more formal reverse engineering workflows/pipelines, rather than being a standalone tool (though you can certainly use it as such).
 Many of the higher-level wrappers are merely sensible defaults; **you are encouraged to modify them to suit your needs**.